Associate Professor of Voice

 Email: serdar.ilban@lamar.edu

-Serdar Ilban has performed with many prestigious opera companies in the United States, Europe and Israel.
-Equally at home in opera, oratorio and recital repertoire, he has sung with organizations that include the New Israeli World Festival Opera, , , Henderson Symphony, National Tour, , Opera Manhattan, , and Il Piccolo Teatro dell’Opera-New York.
-Some of his notable roles include Escamillo in Carmen, Silvio in I Pagliacci, The Professor in Carl Nielsen’s Maskerade, Dr. Malatesta in Don Pasquale and the title role in Gianni Schicchi.
+Turkish-American baritone Serdar Ilban has performed with numerous prestigious opera companies across the United States, Europe, and Israel.
+Equally at home in opera, oratorio, and recital repertoire, he has appeared with organizations such as the New Israeli Opera, , , Opera Manhattan, , and Il Piccolo Teatro dell’Opera–New York.
+His notable roles include Escamillo in Carmen, Silvio in I Pagliacci, The Professor in Carl Nielsen’s Maskarade, Dr. Malatesta in Don Pasquale, and the title role in Gianni Schicchi.

-Dr. Ilban earned a Bachelor of Music in opera performance from the University of Istanbul, completed a Master's of Music at The Boston Conservatory with a full scholarship and received a Doctor of Musical Arts from the University of Nevada, Las Vegas.
+Dr. Ilban earned a Bachelor of Music in Opera Performance from the University of Istanbul, a Master of Music from The Boston Conservatory at Berklee (where he studied on a full scholarship), and a Doctor of Musical Arts from the University of Nevada, Las Vegas.

-An internationally active performer and clinician, Dr. Ilban recently presented his research on practical voice pedagogy and voice psychology at the International Congress of Voice Teachers in Stockholm, Sweden.
-A recipient of the 2010 National Association of Teachers of Singing (NATS) Emerging Leaders Award, Dr. Ilban is an active member of NATS, European Voice Teachers Association and Pan European Voice Conference.
-His other research interests are Holocaust-related vocal music literature, and dramatic revivals of neglected operatic repertoire suitable for college-age performers.
-He remains active as a performer, opera director and clinician.
+A recipient of the 2010 National Association of Teachers of Singing (NATS) Emerging Leaders Award, Dr. Ilban is an active member of NATS, the European Voice Teachers Association, and the Pan European Voice Conference.
+His current research interests include Holocaust-related vocal literature and the dramatic revival of underrepresented operatic repertoire suitable for college-age performers.